ANGSD-wrapper/angsd-wrapper/README.md

-#angsd-wrapper
+# ANGSD-wrapper

-Angsd-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
+ANGSD-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
 Users can do the following with this suite:
 - Calculate a site frequency spectrum
 - Calculate a 2D site frequency spectrum with corresponding Fst estimations
 - Perform ABBA BABA tests